 Speaking of caves–unless you’ve been living in a cave, you’ve probably heard of Paleo.
 Apparently eating the way humans have been eating for a bazillion years is now hot, LOL.
 (I think it’s interesting that what’s old or even ancient is now new!).

-When we eat Paleo (think Paleolithic Age), we eat foods that were around 10,000 years ago, before the advent of agriculture—this is why grains aren’t in the diet and the science behind the omission of grains is long and detailed (and in my new book, Part Time Paleo out in September!).
+When we eat Paleo (think Paleolithic Age), we eat foods that were around 10,000 years ago, before the advent of agriculture—this is why grains aren’t in the diet and the science behind the omission of grains is long and detailed.
 But suffice it to say, not eating grains will not make you nutrient deficient.
 On the contrary!

 Going Paleo with a vegetarian

 This is going to be easier than you would think.
 When you go paleo, you eat a boatload of vegetables.
 In fact, I would go so far as to say that most Paleo eaters probably consume more vegetables than vegetarians.
 Why?
 Because we don’t eat grains, so we fill up on tons of veggies!
 We use lettuce in place of buns, spaghetti squash in place of noodles, and so on and so forth.